iht/scio-scala-beam-summit/README.md

 ## How to launch the pipeline

-Run `sbt pack` to generate a package for the pipeline, and the use the launch script with your project name
+Run `sbt stage` to generate a package for the pipeline, and the use the launch script with your project name

 `$ ./launch.sh $MY_PROJECT_NAME`